Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-Making a Rhode Island Healthcare Power of Attorney
+FAQs about making a Rhode Island Medical Power of Attorney

 The person giving control is known as the "principal," and the individuals or organizations gaining authority are known as the "agents."
 Designed for Rhode Island residents, this Power of Attorney for health care is made for use in Providence County, Kent County, Washington County, and in every other part of the state.
 All Rhode Island Medical PoA forms from Rocket Lawyer can be tailored for your unique scenario.
 As a result of this legal document, your agent(s) can offer confirmation to healthcare facilities and other parties that they can legally act in your interest when you are not able.

-It's fast and simple to grant or obtain the authority you might need using a free Rhode Island Healthcare Power of Attorney template from Rocket Lawyer:
+It's fast and simple to grant or obtain the authority you might need using a free Rhode Island Medical Power of Attorney template from Rocket Lawyer:

 This solution will often end up being much less time-consuming than hiring and working with a traditional lawyer.
 If necessary, you may prepare a Medical PoA on behalf of your spouse or another family member, and then help that person sign it when ready.
 Keep in mind that for a PoA form to be considered valid, the principal must be mentally competent at the time of signing.
 In the event that the principal is already unable to make their own decisions, a conservatorship generally will be required.
 In this scenario, it is important to speak to a lawyer.